Staff

 Glenice Skelton

-The Board of Trustees meets at 7 pm at the Library the first Monday of each month, except on holidays, when the meeting is held the second Monday, and July & August.
+The Board of Trustees meets at 7 pm at Gibbs Library the first Monday of each month, except on holidays when the meeting is held the second Monday, and during the months July and August.

 The Annual Meeting is held the second Monday of January and is open to the public.

-The Gibbs Free Library was initially established in 1915 due to a gift of books and later a bequest by a Town of Washington native, Lucero Jackson Gibbs, who left home for the Civil War and later became a prominent physician in Chicopee, Massachusetts.
+The Gibbs Free Library was initially established in 1915 due to a gift of books and, later, a bequest by a Town of Washington resident, Lucero Jackson Gibbs, who left home for the Civil War and later became a prominent physician in Chicopee, Massachusetts.

 Lucero Jackson Gibbs

-The building consists of 2,500 square feet of library space, the 900 square foot Bryant Community Room which is part of the library, and the 900 square foot Washington Town Office.
+The building consists of 2,500 square feet of library space: the 900-square-foot Bryant Community Room, which is part of the library, and the 900-square-foot Washington Town Office.
 The Washington Library Association was formed to oversee and manage the library as well as to finance its operation.
-The library is manned 21 hours a week by volunteers.
-About 65-75% of the budget goes toward purchasing books and supplies.
+About 65-75% of the budget goes toward purchasing collection materials and supplies.

-The Gibbs Library book collection has grown to over 11,000 volumes all cataloged by bar code using Follett software.
+The Gibbs Library book collection has grown to over 11,000 volumes all cataloged by barcode using Follett software.
 Online computers are available to the public and Wi-Fi is available throughout the building.
-The library is comfortably furnished with furniture and work tables, and the children’s wing is an area of particular pride.
-Gibbs Library’s growing collection includes the most current publications and best-sellers, books on tape and CDs, DVDs, Maine books, and, especially, its children’s and juvenile books.
-The Steven & Tabitha King Language Arts audios contain a choice of over 30 languages such as French, Finnish, and Ojibwe, and the college-level Great Courses which include Astronomy, History, Mathematics, Science, Music, and Art classes on DVD and CD.
+The library is comfortably furnished with seating and work tables, and the children’s wing is an area of particular pride, fun of comfy seating, engaging toys, seasonal scavenger hunt activities, and an eclectic collection of books.
+Gibbs Library’s growing collection includes the most current publications, literary masterworks and best-sellers, audio books, DVDs, Maine books, and children’s, YA, and juvenile books.
+The Steven & Tabitha King Language Arts audios contain a choice of over 30 languages such as French, Finnish, and Ojibwe, as well as the college-level Great Courses which include Astronomy, History, Mathematics, Science, Music, and Art classes on DVD and CD.

-Not only is Gibbs meeting the needs of a conventional library, but it has brought a new dimension to the community with a series of programs featuring Maine authors, performers, nature presentations, and cultural events of local interest, along with more than 140 different art exhibits by area artists.
+Not only has Gibbs Library met the needs of a conventional library, but it has brought a new dimension to the community with a series of programs featuring Maine authors and authors “from away,” a wide array of performers, nature and environmental presentations, and cultural events of local interest, along with more than 140 different art exhibits by area artists.